chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 Moreover, Matt's current behavior is in keeping with his past behavior.
-Wes Bos [pointed out](https://x.com/wesbos/status/1839122560597848533), "Real ones remember the @photomatt and @pearsonified thesis theme spat of."
+Wes Bos [pointed out](https://x.com/wesbos/status/1839122560597848533), "Real ones remember the @photomatt and @pearsonified thesis theme spat of 2010."
 I'm not a real one so I had to [read up on it](https://poststatus.com/thesis-automattic-and-wordpress/).
 Vicious, highly public conflict seems to be part of Matt's _modus operandi_, part of his character as a leader.